Observed situation in France for the week 41 of the year 2024, from 10/07/2024 to 10/13/2024 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future consolidation of data, this rate is stable compared to the previous week (consolidated data for 2024w09: 67 [57; 77]) and is at a lower activity level than those usually observed at this time of the year.
+Subject to future data consolidation, this rate is slightly increasing compared to the previous week (consolidated data for 2024w40: 70 [60; 80]) and corresponds to a low activity level compared to those usually observed at this time of the year.

 Estimated weekly incidence rate Estimated weekly incidence